It all starts with the Bay of Fundy.

 Coastal rivers and forests, perfect for hiking, kayaking, birdwatching, horseback riding and, of course, camping, also make Albert County a beautiful spot.
 If you’re a golfer, you’re also in luck -- bring those clubs.

 Here, our history is as interesting as our tides are impressive.
 Museums, old covered bridges, and countless historic sites keep the past in the present.
 A strong arts and crafts community will tempt the souvenir hunter with pottery, clay, and paintings that reflect the culture of this region.
 In Alma, lobster is a must, as it’s an active fishing village, where you can watch lobster boats come and go, then order lobster your favourite way at one of the local restaurants or lobster shops.
-After a busy day exploring, relax with craft beers and good food in a local restaurant.
+After a busy day exploring at Fundy National Park, relax with craft beers and good food in a local restaurant.